 - Severely high blood pressure is blood pressure of 160/110 mm Hg or higher.

 Some women with pre-eclampsia develop certain symptoms (see below).
-These symptoms may alert them to see their doctor or midwife who will check their blood pressure, test their urine for protein and diagnose pre-eclampsia.
+These symptoms should alert them to see their doctor or midwife who will check their blood pressure, test their urine for protein and diagnose pre-eclampsia.
 However, other women, especially those with mild pre-eclampsia, may not know that they have pre-eclampsia.
 They may not have any symptoms.
 This is why it is very important to have regular checks of your blood pressure and your urine during pregnancy.

 Initially, a simple test can be used to check for protein in your urine.
 During this test, a special stick called a urine dipstick is used.
-If you are found to have protein in your urine on testing with a dipstick, your doctor or midwife may suggest that your urine be collected over a 24-hour period so that the total amount of protein in your urine can be measured.
+If you are found to have protein in your urine on testing with a dipstick, your doctor or midwife may suggest that you collect your urine over a 24-hour period so that the total amount of protein in your urine can be measured.

 What are the symptoms of pre-eclampsia?